buttontate/engineer-test/README.md

 5. `docker-compose rm`: Completely removes all containers defined in `docker-compose.yml` and any created volumes on the host machine.
 This is useful if you want to run the migration scripts against your PostgreSQL database.

+After running `docker-compose up --build`, the app and database will start, and the app will be live at `localhost:5555`.
+Any changes made in your local `src` folder will automatically reload the app, so you can view those changes instantly.

 # Tips

 Here are some tips and tricks that might help you while working on this test.